 In addition to tackling these major issues that impact all New Yorkers, Carlina has worked to address many of the common complaints New Yorkers face, including the noise that keeps so many of us up at night.
 In 2019 Carlina introduced legislation that will require the Department of Buildings to cap the amount of After Hours Variance permits it issues to construction projects.
 Since taking office, Carlina has received calls every day from residents who have been woken up by construction, making it difficult to enjoy their homes.

 Carlina was inspired to run for office when the Lower East Side was devastated by Hurricane Sandy in 2012, and she organized volunteers to provide food, water, and emergency services to communities abandoned by the federal government.
 She has since secured millions of dollars for her district to improve services, programs, schools, and cultural institutions.

 Carlina lives with her husband, pug, and turtle.
-She graduated from Marist College with a B.A. in Journalism, after attending local district schools her entire life.
+She graduated from Marist College with a B.A. in Journalism after attending local schools her entire life.